Lhoba people: Culture and religion

-The Lhoba(Bokar) in India are mostly converted to Christian now to this day.
-Mostly are Penticost followed by other Christian.
+The majority of Lhoba(Bokar)in India have now been converted to Christianity.
+Most are Pentecostal, although other denominations are also present.

 The Lhoba engage in barter trade with the Tibetans, trading goods like animal hides, musk, bear paws, dye (locally knowns as tamen or botanically known as Rubia cordifolia) and captured game for farm tools, salt, wool, clothing, grain and tea from Tibetan traders.
 As a result of this constant trading, they have been increasingly influenced by the Tibetans in their dress.
 Many Lhobas have converted to Tibetan Buddhism in recent years as they traded with Buddhist monasteries, frequently blending it with their indigenous animist beliefs, which traditionally have deep roots in the tiger.
 Others, remain animistic, especially those in Arunachal Pradesh, who follow Donyi-Poloism; the pilgrimage centre of their community lies at Atho-Popu the Dibang valley.
 The stories about immigration are told along the banks of twelve rivers in the Dibang valley, the clustered area known as Cheithu-Huluni.
 The Yidu traditionally believe in a supreme god named "Inni".

 Festivals such as Reh are celebrated to appease the mold deities, who are traditionally believed to control the peace and prosperity of the people.
 Celebration with great fanfare and the performance of priest dances marks the end of the festival.

 There are four funeral variants among the Yidu Lhoba (Idu Mishmi), and people of different social status would choose to conduct any of the variants.
 In all variants, an Igu priest would recite mourning songs for the dead.
 Mithuns are sacrificed in the Yah variant of the funeral, which lasts for three to four days.

 Lhoba boys are trained to hunt at an early age.
 Women have low status in society and have no inheritance rights from their husbands or fathers.

 The Lhoba enjoy a subtropical/warm temperate climate.